isyuricunha/website/SQL_QUERIES_REFERENCE.md

 DELETE FROM session
 WHERE expires_at < NOW();

--- Limpar notificações antigas lidas
+-- Limpar notificações antigas já lidas
 DELETE FROM notifications
 WHERE read = true
   AND read_at < NOW() - INTERVAL '30 days';